FeatureIDE/FeatureIDE/plugins/de.ovgu.featureide.fm.core/library/readme.txt

 How to build the fm.core library.

 Build:
-	Execute the file de.ovgu.featureide.fm.core build_jar.xml.launch ("Run As" in the context menu).
+	Execute the file fm.core.lib-Build.launch ("Run As" in the context menu).
 	It should also appear as external tool, which you can execute.
 	(Alternatively you can also execute the build_jar.xml as ant script.
 However the other method is recommended for Eclipse users.)
+	For a clean build (deleting old build folder before compiling) execute fm.core.lib-Clean_Build.launch.

-	The end result should be a jar file named de.ovgu.featureide.lib.fm.jar (in the fm.core project).
+	The end result should be a jar file named de.ovgu.featureide.lib.fm.jar (in the library folder of the fm.core project).

 	Please pay attention to the console output.